reh3376/plc-gbt/README.md

 - [Coding Standards](docs/coding-standards.md)
 - [Naming Conventions](docs/naming-conventions.md)

 Legacy documentation that overstated feature completeness has been relocated to the quarantine directories for archival purposes.
+If you find a missing link to documentation it may reside in one of the quarantine directories, you can search for it there, but before it can be removed from the quarantine directory it will require review and explicit user permission.